huherto/springyRecords/docs/getting-started.md

 {% endhighlight %}

-That is all, checkout your project.
+That is all, your code is ready to be used.